 After-Action Review of a Critical Incident Response

-Describe how the results of an after-action review are implemented to improve future critical incident management.
+- Describe how the results of an after-action review are implemented to improve future critical incident management.

 Critical Incident Prevention

-Identify resources available from the public (local, state, and federal government) and private sectors.
+- Identify resources available from the public (local, state, and federal government) and private sectors.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.